Events & Training

 The implementation stories themselves were no less compelling, so although SEE originally set out only to publish a single report, they developed an accompanying suite of case studies looking more closely at how specific local authorities are delivering value from workplace mediation.

 At the same time SEE encountered powerful themes they wanted to explore whilst respecting highly sensitive details.
-These became two supplementary papers, the value of mediation in resolving ...
+These became two supplementary papers, looking at the value of mediation in resolving conflict between councillors and officers, and issues arising from employee personal problems.

 Jennifer McNeill, Regional Director of South East Employers, highlighted South West Councils, saying: “They have contributed a wealth of knowledge and insight to this study, drawing on an unrivalled combination of expertise, experience and local knowledge.
 Not only in mediation, but across the broad spectrum of people management and human resources.
 This, combined with their total alignment to the local government agenda, makes them leading regional authorities on workplace mediation for public sector employers and the go to people for anyone taking their first or next step with workplace mediation.”